jl-coderepo/test_twitchBot/README.md

 you will have to replace the constant variables "BOT_USERNAME", "BOT_PASSWORD", and "CHANNEL".

--BOT_USERNAME: You should probably create a new Twitch account for your bot to run as.
+- BOT_USERNAME: You should probably create a new Twitch account for your bot to run as.
 Then insert your bot's username for this constant variable.
--BOT_PASSWORD: You will need to generate an api key for your bot account and input that key into this constant variable.
+- BOT_PASSWORD: You will need to generate an api key for your bot account and input that key into this constant variable.
--CHANNEL: This is the channel name you would want your bot to "listen" in on.
+- CHANNEL: This is the channel name you would want your bot to "listen" in on.

 ## Thought(s)